Sirimavo Bandaranaike: Ceylonese coup d’état attempt (1962)

-Also in 1964, Bandaranaike's government abolished the independent Ceylon Civil Service and replaced it with the Ceylon Administrative Service, which was subject to government influence.
+In 1964, Bandaranaike's government abolished the independent Ceylon Civil Service and replaced it with the Ceylon Administrative Service, which was subject to government influence.
 When the United Left Front coalition between the Communist, Revolutionary Socialist and Trotskyist Parties was formed in late 1963, Bandaranaike moved left to try to gain their support.
-In February 1964, Chinese Premier Zhou Enlai visited Bandaranaike in Ceylon with offers of aid, gifts of rice and textiles, and discussions to extend trade.
+In February 1964, Chinese premier Zhou Enlai visited Bandaranaike in Ceylon with offers of aid, gifts of rice and textiles, and discussions to extend trade.
 The two also discussed the Sino-Indian border dispute and nuclear disarmament.
 The ties with China were attractive, as Bandaranaike's recent formal recognition of East Germany had eliminated incoming aid from West Germany and her nationalisation of the insurance industry had impacted her relationships with Australia, Britain and Canada.

 In preparation for the second Non-Aligned Conference, Bandaranaike hosted presidents Tito and Nasser in Colombo in March 1964, but continued domestic unrest caused her to suspend parliamentary sessions until July.
 In the interim, she entered into a coalition with the United Left Front and was able to shore up her majority, though only by a margin of three seats.

+On 27 March 1964, the death of Indian prime minister Jawaharlal Nehru following a heart attack was widely mourned in India and among leaders of the Non-Aligned Movement.
+Bandaranaike had developed a close working relationship with Nehru through bilateral relations, the Non-Aligned Movement and the Commonwealth, while her association with the Nehru family had begun during the premiership of her husband, S. W. R. D. Bandaranaike.
+She attended Nehru's funeral in New Delhi alongside other international leaders, including British prime minister Alec Douglas-Home, United States Secretary of State Dean Rusk and Soviet First Deputy Chairman Alexei Kosygin.

-In September 1964 Bandaranaike led a delegation to India to discuss the repatriation of the 975,000 stateless Tamils residing in Ceylon.
-Along with Indian Prime Minister Lal Bahadur Shastri, she ironed out the terms of the Srimavo-Shastri Pact, a landmark agreement for the foreign policy of both nations.
-Under the agreement, Ceylon was to grant citizenship to 300,000 of the Tamils and their descendants while India was to repatriate 525,000 stateless Tamils.
-During the 15 years allotted to complete their obligations, the parties agreed to negotiate terms for the remaining 150,000.
+In September 1964, Bandaranaike travelled to India to negotiate the status of stateless Tamils residing in Ceylon.
+Together with Indian prime minister Lal Bahadur Shastri, she concluded the Sirima–Shastri Pact, which provided for the granting of Ceylonese citizenship to some stateless Tamils and the repatriation of others to India.
 In October, Bandaranaike attended and co-sponsored the Non-Aligned Conference held in Cairo.

 In December 1964, her United Front government put forward the "Press Take Over Bill" in an attempt to nationalise the country's newspapers.
 The opposition and Bandaranaike's critiques claimed that the move was to muzzle a free press and strike at her major critic, the Lake House Group led by the press baron Esmond Wickremesinghe.
 Wickremesinghe responded with a campaign to remove her from office to safeguard the freedom of the press.
 On 3 December 1964, C. P. de Silva, who was at one time S. W. R. D. Bandaranaike's deputy, led thirteen SLFP parliamentarians and crossed over to the opposition citing the Press Take Over Bill.
-The government of Sirima Bandaranaike lost the throne speech by one vote and a general election was called for in March 1965.
+The government of Sirimavo Bandaranaike lost the throne speech by one vote and a general election was called for in March 1965.
 Her political coalition was defeated in the 1965 elections, ending her first term as prime minister.